Lindsay89/beautiful-react-ui/src/components/Layout/Sidebar/README.md

-### ✅ Basic usage:
+### ✅ Basic usage

-Since Sidebar is a controlled component, it needs to be wrapped it into an uncontrolled one providing its state.
+Since Sidebar is a controlled component, it needs to be wrapped within an uncontrolled one providing its state via props.

 The `isOpen` prop defines whether the sidebar should be shown or hidden (**or shrunk, accordingly to its `type`**) whilst the `onToggle` callback will be performed when clicking on the sidebar toggle button.